ASE-FS21-TrialNError/TrialNError-Client/README.md

 ## General information

 This repository is part of the project AppCom and contains the code for the front end of the project.
+The application was created using React.js and the programming languages used are Javascript, CSS and Html.
 Further information about the project can be found in the "Additional information" section.
 The main high level components of this repository are mentioned below:

 - **[Login/Registration/EmailVerfication](https://github.com/ASE-FS21-TrialNError/TrialNError-Client/tree/main/src/components)**:
   Users can register and login to the application.
 - **[Apps Overview](https://github.com/ASE-FS21-TrialNError/TrialNError-Client/blob/main/src/components/appOverview/AppsOverview.js)**:
   Users can filter the apps by name, category, rating, content rating, price, rating count.
-Furthermore, users can sort the apps and add them to their wishlist.
+Furthermore, users can sort the apps and add them to their wish list.
 By clicking on a particular app, they can see the details of the app in the "App Details" page.

 - **[Dashboard](https://github.com/ASE-FS21-TrialNError/TrialNError-Client/blob/main/src/components/dashboard/Dashboard.js)**:
-  Users can see their wishlist with the apps added and receive recommended apps apps based on the content of the apps in the wishlist.
-In addition, user can remove apps in the whishlist.
+  Users can see their wish list with the added apps and receive recommended apps based on the content of the apps in the wish list.
+In addition, user can remove apps in the wish list.

 - **[App Details](https://github.com/ASE-FS21-TrialNError/TrialNError-Client/blob/main/src/components/appDetails/AppDetails.js)**:
   User can see all the detailed information of a particular app.